Home Business & Other LaTeX Cookbook - Second Edition

 There’s more...

-Let's take a look at some letter specific options.
+Let’s take a look at some letter-specific options.

 Separating paragraphs

-Use the parskip=half option for less space between paragraphs.
+Use parskip=half for less space.

 Changing the signature